artemchernii/matterway-automation-challenge/README.md

-# Matterway - JS challenge
+# JavaScript Challenge with Puppeteer and Typescript

 ## Environment
 App starts in terminal and after user select genre of the book then puppeteer launches Chromium Chromium using the latest JavaScript and browser features.